 6. Mike Conley, guard, Utah Jazz

 Vastly underrated throughout most of his career, Conley struggled in his first season with Utah.
 He turned it around in 2020-21, earning his first ever All-Star Game appearance.
-The veteran shot a resounding 41% from three-point range during the regular season while averaging 16.2 points and 6.0 assists for a league-best Jazz team.
-It won’t add up to the $34.5 million he making this season, but Conley should get another lucrative contract as one of the top NBA free agents this summer.
+The veteran shot a resounding 41% from three-point range during the regular season while averaging 16.2 points and 6.0 assists.
+It won’t add up to the $34.5 million he made last season, but Conley should get another lucrative contract as one of the top NBA free agents this summer.

 7. Lonzo Ball, guard, New Orleans Pelicans (Restricted)